Share Prices & Company Research

 As 2014 drew to a close, there was a further honour for Keith when he was made an Officer of the Order of the British Empire (OBE) in the New Year's Honours List for his services to the Leeds business community.

 The firm celebrated its 140th anniversary in December 2015.
-Chairman, Keith Loudon OBE, said: “Much has changed in the last 140 years, but one thing that has stayed the same is our philosophy of providing a friendly and accessible service.”
+Life President, Keith Loudon OBE, said: “Much has changed in the last 140 years, but one thing that has stayed the same is our philosophy of providing a friendly and accessible service.”

-2018 started with a new brand identity for Redmayne Bentley, reflecting the firm’s heritage and successes while signalling a clear direction and confidence for the future.
+2018 saw a new brand identity for Redmayne Bentley, reflecting the firm’s heritage and successes while signalling a clear direction and confidence for the future.

-The firm also launched a new Managed Portfolio Service (MPS) in 2019.
+In 2019, the firm launched a new Managed Portfolio Service (MPS) in 2019.
 The Managed Portfolio Service offers a range of model portfolios, managed on a discretionary basis, with each portfolio having a specific underlying investment strategy.

-After the initial lockdown in March 2020, almost all Redmayne Bentley employees across the UK moved seamlessly to working remotely as per the UK government guidelines.
-However, the firm continued to show a continued commitment to providing all of its clients, across all office locations, with a personal service throughout the ongoing COVID-19 situation.
+The decade began with the global lockdown in March 2020 due to COVID-19.
+Almost all Redmayne Bentley employees across the UK moved seamlessly to working remotely as per the UK government guidelines.
+However, the firm continued to show its commitment to providing all its clients, across all office locations, with a personal service.

-Earlier in the year also saw the launch of two new investment publications: 1875 and Market Insight.
-These publications helped Redmayne Bentley provide valuable insight and market commentary to clients throughout the COVID-19 pandemic.
-The evolutionary approach to our written offering allowed our Research team to use a wider lens to tackle topical investment themes while also exploring the macro-economic environment that shapes the stock market.
+The year also saw the launch of two new investment publications: 1875 and Market Insight.
+These publications have allowed our Research team to use a wider lens to tackle topical investment themes while also exploring the macro-economic environment that shapes the stock market, thus providing valuable insight and market commentary to clients.

 Early 2021 saw the introduction of Redmayne Bentley’s &You wellbeing framework, an initiative created and developed to support one of the firm’s key strategic themes around developing its people.